nestjs/docs.nestjs.com/content/middlewares.md

 > info **Hint** The `configure()` method can be made asynchronous using `async/await` (e.g., you can `await` completion of an asynchronous operation inside the `configure()` method body).

+> warning **Warning** When using the `express` adapter, the NestJS app will register `json` and `urlencoded` from the package `body-parser` by default.
+This means if you want to customize that middleware per route, you need to turn off the global middleware by setting the `bodyParser` flag to `false` when creating the application with `NestFactory.create()`.

 #### Route wildcards

 Pattern based routes are supported as well.
 For instance, the asterisk is used as a **wildcard**, and will match any combination of characters: